Put a Cork in It?

 Screw caps, or Stelvin caps, are made from aluminum with an interior plastic seal.

-Many winemakers hold that the tighter seal of screw caps is preferable for preserving young wines, while aging requires porous cork.
+Many winemakers hold that the tighter seal of screw caps is preferable for preserving young wines, while correctly aging a wine requires porous cork.
 That idea is now contested.

 Cork enthusiasts point out the ecological and cultural benefits of cork forests.
 Harvesting cork preserves forestland from development, while the impacts of aluminum extraction are severe.
 A peer-reviewed life cycle analysis confirms that aluminum screw caps require less water to produce than other stoppers, but produce the most greenhouse gas.
 Whole-piece natural cork production has the lowest climate impact.
 Plastic stoppers fall somewhere in the middle.

 Wasted wine is a bigger problem than unrecycled stoppers.
 Cork stoppers are susceptible to improper storage conditions and cork taint, a fungus that ruins the flavor of wine.
-Industry improvements have significantly reduced the occurrence of cork taint, but it still affects 3 to 5 percent of cork stoppered bottles.
+Industry improvements have significantly reduced the occurrence of cork taint, but it still affects between 3% and 6% of cork-stoppered bottles.

 One alternative stopper that has a lot going for it is also one of the oldest — glass.
 Glass has been around for millennia, but it has only begun to be used for wine stoppers in the past few years.
 Designed to look like decanter stoppers, they provide an elegant presentation with no risk of cork taint.
 Thanks to a plastic gasket, glass stoppers provide as tight a seal as a screw cap.
 The glass used to make stoppers is stronger than the bottle it seals and is recyclable.
 The stopper can be used to reclose a half-finished bottle of wine (although the seal will not be as tight), or can be reused as a stopper for home-bottled dressings and syrups.

-Life cycle analysis did not account for loss due to spoilage in corked bottles.
+The life cycle analysis did not account for loss due to spoilage in corked bottles.
 It’s unclear whether that would cancel natural cork’s lowest overall production impact.
-Thanks to widespread collection programs, cork probably maintains its advantage.
+Thanks to the availability of cork collection programs, cork probably maintains its advantage.
 Overall, the difference among stoppers is probably not enough to impact your choice of wine.
 But the bottle itself merits further consideration.